Common Career Mistakes and How to Avoid Them

 Stagnation

-Insufficient personal growth can make employees uncompetitive within an organization and on the wider job market.
+A lack of personal growth can make employees uncompetitive at work, inside the organization and on the wider job market.

-- Continuing Your Education: Take additional courses, certifications or degree programs that are relevant to the profession.
+- Continue Your Education: Complete additional courses, certifications or degrees that are pertinent to your field of work.

 Negativity

-- Find help whenever you can: Ask a mentor for advice or ask your colleagues for suggestions.
+- Find help whenever you can: Ask a mentor for assistance or for colleagues to provide business guidance.

 Overcommitting Workload